 Whilst teaching the children the knowledge they need, we also teach the children how to be learners.
 Lessons are planned to develop children’s ability in these key skills for learning, all of which will be useful in later life and will develop positive attitudes to learning.

-Over the last few years, we have developed an approach to learning called Learn2Learn.
+We have developed an approach to learning called Learning2Learn.
 We feel it is important that the children develop a set of key skills and attitudes that will best equip them for learning throughout their lives.
 These skills and attitudes help children develop self-awareness and resilience in learning; to transfer skills and learning from one context to another and to understand how they learn best and to use this effectively.

 A daily one hour lesson developing reading, writing, speaking and listening skills.
 Children are taught in ability groups to help focus teaching at a comfortable yet challenging level.
 Blocks of lessons focus on specific texts, with planned activities to engage the children in the genre before they write their own texts at the end of a unit.